Key Documents You Need for Aadhaar Address Change When Renting

 What if You Visit an Enrolment Centre?

 While online updates are convenient, sometimes an in-person visit to an Aadhaar Enrolment/Update Centre is necessary or preferred.
-This might be the case if your mobile number isn’t registered with Aadhaar, or if you simply feel more comfortable with a physical interaction.
+This might be the case if your mobile number is not registered with Aadhaar, or if you simply feel more comfortable with a physical interaction.
 Visiting a centre allows you to get assistance from trained personnel and ensures your documents are verified on the spot.

-It’s important to remember that Aadhaar Enrolment Centres are run by authorised agencies, not directly by UIDAI.
+It’s important to remember that Aadhaar Enrolment Centres are run by authorised agencies, and not directly by UIDAI.
 They follow strict guidelines to ensure the accuracy and security of your data.
 Preparing for your visit by having all original documents ready will make the process much smoother.

 Common Confusion: Is there a fee for updates?